 Your paperwork only gives 3 bad options with no option to say - none of the above - not a fair way to gain consensus and bring residents on board.
 3.)
 None of the proposed schemes are practical for local residents who already walk most of the time, therefore will not help make people walk more.
 4.)
 When the previous restrictions were in place I actually walked less as crossing Victoria Road, Beach Grove and Cold Bath road became more dangerous.
 Walking on Beach Grove and crossing the stray was also more difficult as a number of cyclist insisted on cycling on the pavements and the stray - perhaps with new Highway Code practices were pedestrians are more vulnerable than cyclist the authorities will actually properly clamp down on these cyclists and protect the most vulnerable users as in the Highway Code.
 5.)
 Pushing traffic onto Cold Bath road which is already narrow, includes a primary school and is a bus root doesn't make practical or safe sense.
 6.)
-Traffic still needs to use Beach Grove to allow residents to actually live in those Queens Close HG2 properties and people who don't life close the the stray be able to practically use the stray OHG - it was created to allow the people of Harrogate use it, why do you want to restrict it - as that is what restricting Beach Grove access does.
+Traffic still needs to use Beach Grove to allow residents to actually live in those properties and people who don't life close the the stray be able to practically use the stray ì - it was created to allow the people of Harrogate use it, why do you want to restrict it - as that is what restricting Beach Grove access does.
 Surely counter productive to making people active.
 7.)
 Traffic on Victoria Road, Lancaster Road and Queens Road made walking much more dangerous so taking a car may take time, may create more carbon footprint but was safer - counter productive to what we are told the purpose of this scheme is for.
 8.)
-Otley Road scheme so far looks ridiculous - does't work for vehicles (which as you have allowed so many new houses to be built up Otley Rd there will be many more), is now more dangerous for pedestrians as they would have to avoid cyclists (if any did use it in the future) and I can see it is more dangerous for cyclist.
-9.)
-The proposals are not going to change this situation and I can't see a way of making this road practical for all groups - so make it practical for the majority - which is vehicle and walkers.
+Otley Road scheme so far looks ridiculous - does't work for vehicles (which as you have more dangerous for pedestrians as they would have to avoid cyclists (if any did use it in ens Close HG2 3.)
+None of the proposed schemes are practical for local residents who already walk most of the time, therefore will not help make people walk more.
+4.)
+When the previous restrictions were in place I actually walked less as crossing Victoria Road, Beach Grove and Cold Bath road became more dangerous.
+Walking on Beach Grove and crossing the stray was also more difficult as a number of cyclist insisted on cycling on the pavements and the stray - perhaps with new Highway Code practices were pedestrians are more vulnerable than cyclist the authorities will actually properly clamp down on these cyclists and protect the most vulnerable users as in the Highway Code.
+5.)
+Pushing traffic onto Cold Bath road which is already narrow, includes a primary school and is a bus root doesn't make practical or safe sense.
+6.)
+Traffic still needs to use Beach Grove to allow residents to actually live in those properties and people who don't life close the the stray be able to practically use the stray - it was created to allow the people of Harrogate use it, why do you want to restrict it - as that is what restricting Beach Grove access does.
+Surely counter productive to making people active.